microsoft/responsible-ai-toolbox-mitigations/README.md

 Return: A rebalanced NumPy array.

 Note:
-The DataRebalance API call with SMOTETomek object to use could be failing with following message:
+The DataRebalance call with SMOTETomek object to use could be failing with following message:
 Expected n_neighbors <= n_samples, but n_samples = 3, n_neighbors = 6
 when the data are not perfectly balanced and there are not enough samples (3 in the shown above error) and the number of neighbors is 6.
 The workaround solution could be rebalance with SMOTE and Tomek objects instead of SMOTETomek